Eyevinn/test-adserver/README.md

 This component is released under open source and we are happy for contributions!

+## Requirements
+- Node v12+
+## Database
+Right now the test-adserver uses in memory storage for all its data, no external database is required.
+Support for persistent storage is a work in progress.

+In a future update, we will add support for persistent storage using PostgreSQL.
+Other databases can be used also, as long as they follow the same implementation steps that of the coming PostgreSQL example.
 ## Usage
 - `git clone https://github.com/Eyevinn/test-adserver.git`
 - `cd test-adserver`